-“Dear my one-time employer, sponsor and all-round awesome bloke.
-As I prepare for another round of parental leave, I am prompted to reflect on my first experience.”
+“Dear my one-time employer, sponsor, and all-round awesome guy.
+As I prepare for another round of parental leave, I’m prompted to reflect on my first experience.”

 Circle In’s Vanessa Geerling pens a message to a former manager.

 By taking pains to understand the emotional and practical challenges I faced when I became a parent, you pretty much single-handedly made my parental leave and return to work a positive experience.

 In my inexperience, I was ill-equipped to manage a successful transition on my own and, in hindsight, I should’ve been more prepared.
 I’d read up on what to expect during labor and tackling those early days as a new parent, but when it came to managing my career and work-life integration with a child at home, I had a lot to learn!
 Yes, I had a job to return to within 12 months.
 And, yes, parenthood would be a challenge, but I was absolutely up for it… what else was there to know?

 What I monumentally failed to recognize was that ‘working life’ and ‘the juggle of parenthood and working life’ are two very distinct things, and that the latter would involve navigating uncharted waters.

 Before I became a ‘working parent’ I enjoyed a steady career filled with opportunity and progression.
 I worked hard and was rewarded with your staunch backing and respect.